CarlosPegoraro/Cursos/README.md

-This is a repository to show the courses that have already been done by me.
-The courses are in their large maoria and property renamed.
-PHP - Curso Em Vídeo, Alura
-SQL - Curso Em Vídeo, Alura
-C# - COD3R
-JS - Hcode
+This is a repository for post my courses and show my skills!
+The main plataforms taht I learned was Alura, Udemy, Curso em Video